-For more information about sponsoring a relevant project for the Proseminar in Corporate Finance/Investment Banking, please contact John Parsons.
+For more information about sponsoring a relevant project for the Proseminar in Corporate Finance/Investment Banking, please contact Egor Matveyev.

 Who Can Sponsor a Project?

 Companies or business entities with real, challenging problems in corporate finance/investment banking are eligible to sponsor a proseminar project.
-Sponsors are leaders in their field who are giving of their time and experience to engage students in this educational experience.
+While we often refer to corporate sponsors as 'clients,' the reality is that sponsors are leaders in their field who are giving of their time and experience to engage students in this educational experience.
 Acting as a sponsor also helps to build a productive, long-term relationship between the company and MIT Sloan.

 What is Involved in Being a Project Sponsor?